 1. Basil

-Basil is one of the most celebrated culinary herbs, and is perhaps the most popular annual herb in the kitchen garden.
-Best when freshly picked, basil is a mainstay in home gardens, market gardens, and chef’s gardens alike.
-Fresh basil and heirloom tomato salad is among the most highly-anticipated garden-to-table meals of the growing season.
+Basil is one of the most celebrated culinary herbs and is perhaps the most popular annual herb in the kitchen garden.
+Best when freshly picked, basil is a mainstay in home gardens, market gardens, and chef’s gardens.
+Fresh basil and heirloom tomato salad are among the most highly-anticipated garden-to-table meals of the growing season.
 This herb is also a key ingredient in dried herb blends like Italian seasoning.

 Here are some excellent types of culinary basil to grow:

 Basil thrives in warm, sunny conditions.
-Plant seeds or propagate shoots every few weeks to ensure a continuing harvest.
-Basil can be grown indoors in winter months – I grow mine basil in my Click & Grow Smart Garden.
+Plant seeds or propagate a couple of shoots every few weeks to ensure a continuous harvest.
+You can even grow it indoors, and it’s perfect in a little pot on the patio.

 2. Oregano